open-edge-platform/edge-desktop-virtualization/README.md

 <em>Desktop Virtualization on K3s/Kubevirt</em>
 </p>

 The components marked in red are in scope of this solution.
-And can be enabled following their respective readme.
+The display and graphics virtualization pipeline on k3s/kubevirt can be realized by following build and installation of below components.

 ### [IDV Services](idv-services/README.md)
 ### [Device Plugins for Kubernetes](device-plugins-for-kubernetes/README.md)